Muskan244/AI-Support-Agent/README.md

    - Easy to deploy separately or together

 2. **SQLite with sql.js**
-   - Pure JavaScript SQLite implementation (no native compilation required)
+   - Pure JavaScript SQLite implementation
    - Zero configuration, works out of the box on any OS
    - Easy to swap for PostgreSQL in production

 3. **Session Management**
    - UUID-based session IDs for conversation tracking
    - Session stored in browser localStorage for persistence across page reloads
-   - No authentication required (per assignment spec)
+   - No authentication required

 4. **Service Layer Pattern**
    - LLM calls wrapped in `llm.ts` service with `generateReply(history, userMessage)`